viridian1138/HolographicSketch/README.md

-Holographic Sketch is a dsfhlsdkjfsdlkfjsdflkjsdlfakdsd.
+Holographic Sketch is a Stereoscopic App for Sketching on an HTC OpenSense Phone with Android such as the HTC Evo 3D.